-The duration of study participation is approximately 60 weeks and will be divided into the following periods: screening (up to 4 weeks), treatment (52 weeks), and follow-up (4 weeks).
+The duration of study participation is approximately 60 weeks, and will be divided into the following periods: screening (up to 4 weeks), treatment (52 weeks), and follow-up (4 weeks).

-Physical exams, 12-lead ECGs, clinical laboratory evaluations, and other assessments will be done at select visits during the study.
+Physical exams, 12-lead ECGs, and clinical laboratory evaluations will be done at select visits during the study.
 Subjects in this study will be monitored for AEs.
-[REDACTED]
+[REDACTED] [REDACTED]